Citrus Salad with Pomegranate and Pistachio is a wonderful way to celebrate citrus season!

 I’m in love.
 I will be eating this salad all winter long.
 It actually keeps well overnight in the fridge, too, so you can enjoy the leftovers.
 When was the last time you could do that with a salad?

 I came up with a new way of peeling citrus fruit that I really like.
-Instead of trying to cut off the entireย rind first, and then slice the squishy fruit, I slice the whole fruit with the peel on, and then take kitchen shears to cut away the rind.
+Instead of trying to cut off the entire rind first, and then slice the squishy fruit, I slice the whole fruit with the peel on, and then take kitchen shears to cut away the rind.
 There is no waste, absolutely no pith, and the shape stays nice and round.
 The only exception to this is for small tangerines or clementines, whose peel comes off easily before slicing.

-Mixed Citrus Salad with Pomegranate, Mint, and Pistachio
+Citrus Salad with Pomegranate and Pistachio

 Ingredients